Skip to main content

 sudo umount /mnt/restore

-2. Follow the steps in the Detach volume guide to detach the recovered volume from the console.
+2. Follow the steps in the Detach volume document to detach the restored volume from the console.

 caution

-Ensure the recovered volume is properly detached from the console.
-Leaving it connected may result in data corruption, resource waste, or system crashes.
+Leaving the volume connected can result in data corruption, resource waste, or system conflicts.

 Restore data on an active instance